menu

 Gerrardstown is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Gerrardstown’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Gerrardstown is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Gerrardstown doesn't have a public transportation system that people use for their commute.

 The education level of Gerrardstown ranks among the highest in the nation.
 Of the 25-and-older adult population in Gerrardstown, 41.18% have at least a bachelor's degree.
 The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.